Student Services Operations

 Scholarship Stacking Policy

-Act 1180 of 1999 prohibits postsecondary institutions from using public funds in a student aid package which may contain a combination of state, institutional, private and federal funds, including Veteran's benefits, that exceeds the cost of attendance at the institution.
+Act 1180 of 1999 prohibits postsecondary institutions from using public funds in a student aid package which may contain a combination of state, institutional, private and federal funds, including Veteran's benefits, which exceeds the cost of attendance at the institution.
 Arkansas Tech follows the Arkansas Department of Higher Education regulations by reducing scholarship amounts which cause awards to exceed cost of attendance.
 Scholarships awarded by Tech will be reduced before other scholarships.
 In absence of direction from a private donor, private scholarship funds over $500 will be credited to the first semester attended unless they cause an over-award for the semester.
 In these cases, the scholarship will be divided equally between the fall and spring semesters.
 In the event of an over-award from private funds, other aid will be reduced in the order listed in the Fees & Expenses section of this catalog.
 For more information on the scholarship stacking policy, contact the Ozark Campus Financial Aid Office: (479) 667-3111.

 Academic Policy for Students Receiving Federal Student Financial Aid